engin100/950/project/power-board.md

    Now, you can choose whether to add the surface mount LED or through hole LED.
 Since they both indicate battery power, there is no need to have both on the board.
-You can also choose to have the SMD installed on the board and then run wires from the through hole out to an LED visible from the outside of your payload.
+You can also choose to have the SMD installed on the board and then run wires from the through hole out to an LED visible from the outside of your payload (or if you have an external board that has a power LED).
    </div>

-5. If you chose to install the surface mount LED, solder both the surface mount LED and resistor.
+5. If you chose to install the surface mount LED, solder both the surface mount LED and resistor. **Watch the polarity of the SMD LED**

    ![Step 5](/media/powerboard-guide-figures/power-board-smd-led.jpeg)